oonid/dilingkari/README.md

 + activate Google+ API

++ activate Datastore HTTP API only if Developer Console request to activate it

 + put the App ID to file app.yaml, section application and env_variable (URL with appspot.com)

 what you should do with the project files on lib directory: